Questions and Answers about

 The driveway can be lined with reflectors, so vehicles can find their way without extra lighting.
 You may also do fine with the small solar path lights.

-IÕm just going to use LED lights, so I donÕt need any of the thicker 12 volt wires, right?
+Q. IÕm just going to use LED lights, so I donÕt need any of the thicker 12 volt wires, right?

-Yes, 12 gauge wires should work fine for LED lights.
+A. Yes, 12 gauge wires should work fine for LED lights.
 The thinner 14 gauge wires should work well too, though using it is against the U.S. National Electric Code (NEC 2011 section 720.4).

 If you are installing wiring in walls or ceilings, where theyÕll be difficult to later upgrade, you may want to use thicker wires anyway.
 You may not like LED lights and want to go with halogen or incandescent bulbs, or you may use the wiring for more things later.
 Or the next owner of the house may.

-Do I need any special equipment that my solar installer needs to know about?
+Q. Do I need any special equipment that my solar installer needs to know about?

-The main thing is to make sure the charge controller does not put out a lot of dirty electricity on the system.
+A. The main thing is to make sure the charge controller does not put out a lot of dirty electricity on the wiring.
 This means avoiding chargers using voltage conversion, Maximum Power Point Tracking (MPPT) and Pulse Width Modulation (PWM).
 The very sensitive should also avoid charge controllers with any digital electronics, displays, etc.

 An inverter cannot be used anywhere on the same system, even in another building.
 DC-DC converters wonÕt work either.